Every state’s favourite fast food chain: the ultimate list

 Vermont: Beansie's Bus, Burlington

 It’s always a sign that spring has arrived when this food truck opens up for the season in Vermont's Battery Park.
-Beansie's Bus first launched in 1944 in a retrofitted school bus, and still serves fast food classics from April to September every year.
+Beansie's Bus launched in 1944 in a retrofitted school bus, and it still serves fast food classics from April to September every year.
 On the menu you’ll find Michigan-style hot dogs, simple but perfectly executed cheeseburgers, and freshly cut, double-cooked fries that diners rave about.
 For a real taste of summer, try a vanilla creemee (Vermont-style soft serve ice cream) to finish things off.

 Virginia: Garnett's Cafe, Richmond